googleapis/python-aiplatform/README.rst

                   accelerator_type='NVIDIA_TESLA_K80',
                   accelerator_count=1)

-In the code block above my_dataset is managed dataset created in the `Datasets` section above. `model` is a Managed Vertex AI Model that the be deployed or exported.
+In the code block above `my_dataset` is managed dataset created in the `Dataset` section above.
+The `model` variable is a managed Vertex AI model that can be deployed or exported.

 AutoMLs
 -------
-The Vertex SDK for Python supports AutoML Tabular, Image, Text, Video, and Forecasting.
+The Vertex SDK for Python supports AutoML tabular, image, text, video, and forecasting.

-To train an AutoML Tabular model:
+To train an AutoML tabular model:

 .. code-block:: Python